-Return the chicken with juices back to the pot or Dutch oven.
+- Return the chicken with its juices back to the pot or Dutch oven.
 Add the chicken broth and orange juice to the pot and bring to a boil.
-Reduce heat to low, cover with a tight-fitting lid, and simmer until chicken is fully cooked.
+Reduce to low heat, cover with a tight-fitting lid, and simmer until the chicken is fully cooked.
 Approximately 25 minutes.

-Heat olive oil in a separate large and heavy-bottomed saucepan over medium-high heat.
-Add the onions and sauté until golden brown and just starting to caramelize, approximately 12 minutes.
-Stir frequently.
-Reduce heat to medium.
-Add the pumpkin seeds, sliced almonds, garlic, cumin seeds, coriander seeds, whole star anise, and whole cloves to the saucepan.
+- Heat the olive oil in a separate large, heavy-bottomed saucepan over medium-high heat.
+Add the onions and sauté until golden brown and just starting to caramelize, approximately 12 minutes, stirring frequently.
+Reduce medium heat.
+Add the pumpkin seeds, sliced almonds, garlic, cumin seeds, coriander seeds, whole anise seeds, and whole cloves to the saucepan.
 Sauté for 1-2 minutes, until garlic becomes fragrant, stirring continuously.

-Grab the reserved chicken and orange broth and carefully pour the liquid into the saucepan with the onion and chiles.
+- Grab the reserved chicken and orange juice broth and carefully pour the liquid into the saucepan with the onion and chiles.
 Reserve pot for later.
 Add the cinnamon stick, bay leaves, raisins, marjoram, thyme, and oregano to the saucepan and mix well.
 Bring to a low boil, cover, and reduce to a simmer.
-Cook until chiles are very soft, approximately 30-34 minutes.
+Cook until chiles are very soft, approximately 30-35 minutes.

-Working in batches, transfer sauce mixture to the bowl of a blender and process until smooth.
+- Working in batches, transfer sauce mixture to the bowl of a blender and puree until smooth.
 Avoid overfilling.
 Transfer mixture to the reserved pot.
 Repeat until all sauce is processed.
 Season with salt and pepper, to taste.

-Shred chicken and combine with approximately half of the sauce mixture.
-Add more sauce, as desired.
-Reserve remaining sauce for later use.
+- Shred the cooked chicken and combine it with approximately half of the sauce mixture.
+Add more sauce, if desired.
+Reserve the remaining sauce for later use.